untitaker/blog/content/articles/kill-webdav.rst

 Flock_ was an Android app that offered end-to-end encrypted contact and calendar sync.
 Under the hood they used the CalDAV and CardDAV protocols.
-They shut down a few months ago. `Their lead developer wrote a short note on the technical reasons behind it <Flocknotice>`_.
+They shut down a few months ago. `Their main developer wrote a short note on the technical reasons behind it <FlockNotice>`_.

 The fact that CalDAV and CardDAV are based on WebDAV has fatal downsides in practice.
 I guess the idea was that you could just use an existing WebDAV